BlenderAid/Asset-Flinger/README.md

 An addon for Blender for simple mesh importing/exporting via graphical menu.
 The Add-on also includes a drag-and-drop Thumbnail-renderer for the objects.

-> Note that Asset Flinger is useful most probably only for the waiting period until the very comprehensive Blender's new Asset Browser is ready to be released from Blender Foundation's Developers.
-It's already in development.
-Keep following [Gooseberry blog](http://gooseberry.blender.org/) to stay up to date on how it's progressing.
+> Note that the Blender's new very comprehensive Asset Browser is under development by Blender Foundation's Developers.
+Keep following [Gooseberry blog](http://gooseberry.blender.org/) and development related channels in order to stay up to date on how it's progressing.
+That being said, Asset Flinger will probably eventually become unneeded.
+However, until that happens it sure can be fun and useful to use.

 ##Download :
 Here you can download the easily installable Add-on with ready-made CC0/Public Domain objects and Thumbnailer .blend templates: **[Blender Aid Asset Flinger Add-on v0.1](http://files.manujarvinen.com/Blender_Aid/Blender_Aid_Asset_Flinger_Add-on_v0.1.zip)**